lkubicek1/PathToRagnarok/README.md

 ### Premium Subscription: Season Pass

-Path to Ragnarok will also offer a premium subscription model in the form of a Battle Pass or Season Pass.
+Path to Ragnarok will also offer a premium subscription model in the form of a Season Pass.
 This subscription will grant players access to exclusive rewards, such as unique cosmetic items, special in-game events, and other bonuses.
 The focus will remain on maintaining a balanced gameplay experience, ensuring that premium subscribers do not gain an unfair advantage over other players.

 By adopting a balanced monetization strategy, Path to Ragnarok aims to provide a fair and enjoyable experience for all players while generating revenue to support the game's continued development and success.